 Funny Face (1957) by Stanley Donen

 Like musicals from the old days, La La Land sometimes delivers absurd scenes that are not necessarily made to make much sense.
-In those scenes, several references are found, and some can be taken out from Funny Face, staring Audrey Hepburn.
+In those scenes, several references are found, and some can be taken out from Funny Face, starring Audrey Hepburn.
 This scene with the balloons was literally stolen for Chazelle’s new film.

 A Woman is a Woman (1961) by Jean-Luc Godard